cs1302uga/cs1302-ce11/README.md

-1. In your notes, write your expected output for the four `System.out.println` statements in the code based on your diagram created in the previous step.
+1. In your notes, write your expected output for the four `System.out.println` statements in the code based on the diagram you created in the previous step.

 1. Make sure you are in the `cs1302-ce11` directory.
 Write the exact command to:
    1. Compile `Driver.java` specifying `bin` as the default package location for your compiled code.
    1. Run `cs1302.list.Driver`.

+   **NOTE:** This program depends depends on two different sets of compiled code, the compiled code you placed into `bin` and the compiled code in the JAR file.
+You will need to place the default package for both compiled code locations on the class path in order to run your program.

 1. Write the output from the program in your notes.
 If your expected output does not match the output from the program execution, repeat the last three steps using a new piece of paper.